briand2111/adepto-challenge/README.md

 During test execution, messages(mostly debugging) will be displayed on the console.
 When the tests have completed, the results will be written to the file report.html

 ### System Config
-The environment the tests were developed in is as follows:
+Tests were developed in the following environment

 #### OS
 Windows 10